towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-08-02-aws-lake-formation.markdown

 In Lake Formation, we can implement permissions on two levels:

 - **Metadata layer:** Applying metadata-level restrictions to databases and tables that are part of the Data Catalog.
-- **Storage layer:** Managing storage access permissions on the underlying data stored in Amazon S3 on behalf of integrated engines.
+- **Storage layer:** Managing storage access permissions on the underlying data stored in Amazon S3 on behalf of integrated analytical engines such as Amazon Athena, AWS Glue, Amazon EMR, or Amazon Redshift Spectrum.

+### Lake Formation permissions management high-level workflow

+todo

+# Frequently asked questions (FAQ)